 This new era is reflected in the dwelling types, typically being largely 21st century new-builds or conversions, with plentiful mill conversions almost being a signature piece of Manchester city centre living.

 The two largest universities (University of Manchester and Manchester Metropolitan University) have over 80,000 students between them, mostly living along the Oxford Road Corridor, which stretches from the city centre to the trendy Didsbury suburbs.
-Properties range from 3 bed terraced house to 12 bed HMOs, all offering great yields.
+Properties range from 3 bed terraced house to 12 bed HMOs (house in multiple occupation), all offering great yields.

-We have partnered with local agent Ridley Thaw Residential to help source and manage properties to suit the needs of any investor.
-Manchester is expected to be one of the fastest growing cities in the UK in the coming years as its economy grows and it’s seen as a great place to live, work and invest.
+Manchester is expected to be one of the fastest growing cities in the UK in the coming years as its economy grows and it’s seen as a great place to live, work, and invest.